Japanese

 Special Exhibition

-The current special exhibition features craftworks in “uguisu color,” the color of bush warbler feathers close to olive green, which matches the current season and the atmosphere of the restaurant.
+This time, we selected crafts with the theme of “vermilion” to match the current season and the atmosphere of this restaurant.
 This is sure to be a feast for your eyes!

 特別展示img 特別展示img_sp